What Are the Three Angels’ Messages in Revelation 14?

 “The third angel proclaiming the commandments of God and the faith of Jesus, represents the people who receive this message, and raise the voice of warning to the world to keep the commandments of God and His law as the apple of the eye; and that in response to this warning, many would embrace the Sabbath of the Lord.”9

-Still today, we believe that we have the opportunity to share this beautiful message that reveals the everlasting gospel and the truth of God’s character.
+Still today, we believe that we have the opportunity to share this beautiful message that reveals the everlasting Gospel and the truth of God’s character.

 Our longing is for people to embrace faith in Jesus.
 A faith that empowers them to remain faithful to Him—even in the darkest of times.